satishgaurav/morphle_labs/stepper_motor_control/readme.md

 press \* to confirm the value

-press A to change direction; it will set direction to 1 which is clock wise press B to change direction; it will set direction to -1 which is anti clock wise
+press A to change direction; it will set direction to 1 which is clock wise

+press B to change direction to anti-clock wise, it will set direction value to -1